 I miss going bike riding with you for hours and hearing about your travels to Egypt, Stockholm and other places.

-Now that the world cup is going on I really miss watching all the games and hearing you and my sister scream with every possible goal from the preferred team.
-I miss hearing you say: Ggggoooooooooooooooooooooooooaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaalllllllllllllllllllllllllllllllllllllllll
+Now that the world cup is going on I really miss watching all the games and hearing you scream with every possible goal from the preferred team.
+I miss hearing you say: Ggggooooaaaaallllllllllllll

 I miss watching you cook, type and drink tea while holding your grandchildren.
 They never seemed to bother you one bit and often went with you to appointments, radio stations, interviews and the library so I could work.